nodecg/nodecg/tutorials/using-bundlers.md

 ### Make an entrypoint

 When building front-end, HTML file is usually used as entrypoint.
-It would look like this.
+You can just use your HTML file with your scripts and stylesheets imported.

 ```html
 <!DOCTYPE html>